-Trillions of bacteria live inside us; in fact, the bacteria in our gut is essential to help us digest our food1.
+Trillions of bacteria live inside us; in fact, the bacteria in our gut is essential to help us digest our food.
 However, eating foods our bodies aren't used to, or consuming something that's 'gone off' can often result in a stomach upset.
-Having an upset tummy is uncomfortable at the best of times: it's exhausting, debilitating, not to mention painful and can completely disrupt everyday life.
-We're constantly receiving queries about whether probiotics can help an upset stomach so we thought we'd write this short blog post to shed some light on the subject and hopefully help a few people in the process.
+Having an upset stomach is uncomfortable at the best of times: it's exhausting, debilitating, not to mention painful and can completely disrupt everyday life.
+This short article should help to shed some light on the subject and hopefully help a few people in the process.

 Upset Stomach - IBS & diarrhoea

-Going on holiday is always one of the highlights on my annual calendar!
-Whether you're going away to a familiar destination, returning home to see family or backpacking to distant lands to explore uncharted territory, it's invariably a memorable experience.
-However, sometimes these new experiences travelling to far away lands can also produce some nasty and uncomfortable stomach related side effects.
+Whether you're going away to a familiar destination, returning home to see family or backpacking to distant lands to explore uncharted territory, holidays are invariably a memorable experience.
+However, sometimes these new experiences can also produce some nasty and uncomfortable stomach-related side effects.

 Consequently, when travelling abroad, it’s also considered a good idea to take other types of probiotics alongside Saccharomyces boulardii in an effort to battle bad bacteria in two ways.
-Live cultures, like L. acidophilus and L. rhamnosus are thought to possess qualities that allows the natural bacteria to line the interior of the gut wall, creating a barrier and fortifying the guts natural defences.
-Amazing right?!
-Now you can travel abroad without worrying about “Delhi Belly”.
+Live cultures, like L. acidophilus and L. rhamnosus are thought to possess qualities that allows the natural bacteria to line the interior of the gut wall, creating a barrier and fortifying the gut's natural defences.
+These properties can be a particular aid against so-called “Delhi Belly”.

-Whether you're experiencing stomach discomfort at home, or in a hostel in Mumbai you now know that certain strains of probiotics may help ease these symptoms.
-Happy travelling!
+Whether you're experiencing stomach discomfort at home, or in a hostel in Mumbai, you are now aware that certain strains of probiotics may help to ease associated symptoms.

 Classification of Saccharomyces boulardii